BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     of them.
   * Normalized the chances of boss-item drops, for the handful of bosses whose loot probabilities weren't already equal.
+* Raid Bosses will drop better loot, and will drop as many legendary/unique/etc items as are in their pool:
+  * Master Gee
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 The additions here are that both Relics and Class Mods will spawn from the beginning, as well.
 Both